nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 Displays a list of animes that has been previously entered by the user based on their watch status.<br>
 Format: `list [s/STATUS]`

+Notes:
+* If multiple `s/STATUS` is given in the command, the animes listed will be of the last provided `STATUS`
-* If no `STATUS` is given, all animes will be listed.
+* If no `s/STATUS` is given, all animes will be listed.

 Parameters:
 * [`STATUS`](#status)